Is Miranda Lambert Dissing Blake Shelton & Gwen Stefani On Instagram?

 “Wanted to say how thankful I am to be nominated for the @ACMawards,” Lambert wrote on Twitter last month, which some Shelton and Stefani fans claimed was a diss after Miranda then added, “I love country music with all my [heart].”

-The Blake diss allegations also came shortly after sources claimed that Lambert refused to do interviews ahead of the release of her 2016 album The Weight of These Wings, alleging that Miranda threw out a diss at her ex by accusing Blake and Gwen, who split with her husband Gavin Rossdale around the same time Shelton and Stefani announced their breakup, of using their relationship and failed marriages to sell albums.
+The Blake diss allegations also came shortly after sources claimed that Lambert refused to do interviews ahead of the release of her 2016 album The Weight of These Wings, alleging that Miranda threw a diss at her ex by accusing Blake and Gwen — who split with her husband Gavin Rossdale around the same time Shelton and Stefani announced their breakup — of using their relationship and failed marriages to sell albums.

-Miranda turned down a number of interview invitations ahead of her big release according to a report by Fox News, who alleged that Lambert and instead wanted to “let the music do the talking” when it came to her and Blake’s divorce.
+Miranda turned down a number of interview invitations ahead of her big release, according to a report by Fox News, which alleged that Lambert and instead wanted to “let the music do the talking” when it came to her and Blake’s divorce.

 An insider alleged that Lambert then continued to diss her former husband and Stefani last year, reporting that Miranda supposedly told her team that “Gwen’s and Blake’s albums didn’t sell, and all they did was do press,” which is why she shied away from discussing her failed romance with Shelton to promote her most recent release.